-We are fully committed to combatting slavery and human trafficking and are committed to ensuring transparency of our supply chains.
+Origin Housing Limited (“Origin”) is fully committed to combatting slavery and human trafficking and is committed to ensuring transparency of our supply chains.

-In this document, we outline the steps we have taken to target Modern Slavery for the 2018/19 financial year ending 31 March 2019, which covers the period 01 April 2018 to 31 March 2019, and the further actions we will take in the new financial year.
+Outlined below are the steps we have taken to target Modern Slavery for the financial year ending 31 March 2020, which covers the period 01 April 2019 to 31 March 2020, along with details on the further actions we will take in the new financial year.
 We will continue to examine the effectiveness of our approach, to ensure continuous improvement.

 We have a responsibility to be alert to the risks of slavery and human trafficking in our business and in the wider supply chain and staff are expected to report concerns and management are expected to act upon them.

-Origin Housing Ltd is an exempt charity, a Registered Provider of Social Housing (registered in England), principally involved in the provision of quality affordable homes and effective management services to meet the needs of residents and build sustainable communities.
+Origin Housing Ltd is an exempt charity, and Registered Provider of Social Housing (registered in England), principally involved in the provision of quality affordable homes and effective management services to meet the needs of customers and build sustainable communities.